edson-acordi/4bit-microcomputer/README.md

 The project is in the final testing stage.
 This project was developed mainly for educational purposes.
-It is a fully open-source hardware and software.
+It is a fully open-source hardware and software project.
 Soon, the project files will be here!

 Main Features: